 The PRG Data Process Helps Dentist Start His Own Dental Group

-After years of training under his father in the Midwest, Dr. C wanted to launch his own dental practice group.
+After years of training under his father in the Midwest, Dr. C wanted to launch his dental practice group.
 He and his wife had their eye on the West Coast as a place not just to practice dentistry, but as a place they wanted to plant roots and grow a business.

-Dr. C not only had an ideal location, he also had a business model.
+Dr. C not only had an ideal location, but he also had a business model.
 Dr. C wanted to accept a diverse patient mix including fee for service, insurance, and Medicaid payers in a large 10 operatory office.
-In addition, he was hoping to move into a CFO role — where he would focus on building the business and then bring in exceptional practitioners that could truly leave work at the office.
+In addition, he was hoping to move into a CFO role — where he would focus on building the business and then bring in exceptional practitioners who could truly leave work at the office.

 Knowing that Practice Real Estate Group (PRG) has used strategic demographic data to grow his father’s practice from a single clinic into a group, Dr. C reached out to PRG to launch his search in a state he had never lived in.

 And he wasn’t worried that PRG did not have a local agent.
-The in-depth data PRG produced could be run from anywhere, and in some ways it helped the team to have distance because there were no assumptions such as where a “good” area of town “might” be.
+The in-depth data PRG produced could be run from anywhere, and in some ways, it helped the team to have distance because there were no assumptions such as where a “good” area of town “might” be.
 Dr. C trusted PRG to lean completely on analyses and numbers.

 The PRG process, combined with a decade-long working relationship, made PRG the right choice for Dr. C — trust had been built and proven, results had been delivered, and communication was a breeze.